-Recent security breaches of major retailers like Target and Neiman Marcus, has pushed the conversation over EMV chip card implementation into action.
-Still experts predict that EMV-chip technology will not become commonplace in the United States until the year 2018.
-Nick Holland, senior analyst for payments with Javelin Strategy & Research, says that despite a full EMV chip card implementation release date of October 2015, there is not enough education or awareness initiatives occurring in the United States that will ensure the deadline is met.
+Recent security breaches of major retailers like Target and Neiman Marcus have pushed the conversation over EMV chip card implementation into action.
+Still, experts predict that EMV-chip technology will not become commonplace in the United States until the year 2018.
+Nick Holland, the senior analyst for payments with Javelin Strategy & Research, says that despite a full EMV chip card implementation release date of October 2015, there are not enough education or awareness initiatives occurring in the United States that will ensure the deadline is met.

 The report does offer some hope for the U.S. card industry, as the barrier of debit routing technology has finally been surpassed by a recent agreement over common application identifiers (common AIDs) needed to route debit payments.

 “Parts of the report had to make significant changes because of the rate at which things were changing,” Holland says.
 “There’s finally a consensus around common AID and that problem is fixing itself faster than anticipated.”

 The Javelin report estimates that EMV chip cards and terminals will cost merchants and issuers over $6.8 billion in the United States, with issuers paying more than 62% of the cost.
 In 2015 there will be around 166 million EMV credit cards in circulation in the U.S. (29% of the proposed total), and just under 105 million EMV debit and prepaid cards (17% of the expected total).

 Based on these estimates, the United States won’t achieve card ubiquity (96% of credit cards and 98% of debit and prepaid cards) until 2018.